When it comes to day walking 4×5 camera gear in…

 143 photographs by Peter Dombrovskis

 If you wish to own a book with over 140 images printed from Peter Drombrovkis’ large format colour transparencies, you have a choice: Buy the single copy of the landmark publication [Dombrovskis: a photographic collection.
 West Wind Press, 1998] advertised for sale on eBay with a ‘Buy it Now’ price of AU $2150.
 Or buy a copy of the publication listed above, for AU $40, released to coincide with a major exhibition of Dombrovskis images at the National Library of Australia (September 21, 2017 to January 30, 2018).
+This exhibition will be shown at Monash Gallery of Art, Victoria in 2019.

 In Bob Brown’s seven-page introduction, he combines his shared experiences with Peter Dombrovskis, and his unsurpassed knowledge of Tasmanian wilderness and national politics, to describe, eloquently and poignantly, the background and motivations of the man, and the milieu in which he created his unsurpassed body of work.
 Many images are accompanied by brief observations by Brown.